mathspp/mathspp/pages/02.blog/02.problems/p051-queens-and-knights/item.md

 As a warm-up for _this_ problem, consider solving that one first!

-For the “queens and knights” problem, you want to place as many queens and knights as possible, on a chessboard.
+For the “queens and knights” problem, you want to place as many queens and knights, as possible, on a chessboard.
 However, queens and knights must be placed in equal numbers, and no piece can attack any other piece.